justadakaje/docs/content/docs/glossary/spf.md

 <call-out>

 You cannot have more than 10 DNS lookups in your SPF record.
+(The "include", "a", "mx", "ptr", and "exists" mechanisms, and the "redirect" modifier count towards this limit.)

 </call-out>